 Eating Disorders News is the PsychologyToday.com blog that I write with my co-author, Dr. Marcia Herrin.
 We've covered subjects as diverse as eating disorders in the United Arab Emirates, mealtime parenting tips from the movie Little Miss Sunshine, to the under-recognized problem of boys and eating disorders.

-With a modest investment in money and a large investment in DIY energy and creativity, wine writer Mark Oldman turned his Chelsea loft into a "wine sanctuary," which I check out in this WSJ story.
+With a modest investment in money and a large investment in DIY action, wine writer Mark Oldman turned his Chelsea loft into a "wine sanctuary," which I visit for this WSJ story.
 In "Elevators on the Rise," I contemplate the lengths people will go to in order to build the home elevator of their dreams.
 If you have trouble viewing the full articles on the Journal Web site, go to the "Articles" tab of this site where you can access them in full.

 In the magazine Organic Gardening, two of my articles have recently appeared: The United Nations of Bread, about the all-women baking outfit Hot Bread Kitchen, and another about a group of composting middle schoolers and their dynamic teacher.

 Invasive species cost our economy well over $120 billion a year in damages to land, seas and crops.
 My TheAtlantic.com story "Have You Ever Tried to Eat a Feral Pig?" introduces the chefs and hunter-gatherers who are fighting back.